carolinedunn/rpi-pico-game-buttons-buzzer/README.md

 Material links provided are Amazon Affiliate links, which means I may earn a small commission at no extra cost to you.

+If you need to solder the pico board [check out my soldering pico board video here](https://youtu.be/YhdrowzzEjo)

 ## Wiring

 | Component | Pin(s) | Notes |